-The city of Pasadena is a city in the U.S. state of Texas.
-It is the seventeenth most populous city in the state of Texas, as well as the second-largest city in Harris County.
+The city of Pasadena is the 17th most-populated city in Texas, and the second-largest city in Harris County.
 It is a community in which concerns about pollution and public health run high.
-Air pollution levels in the City of Pasadena are likely to cause potential health risks for Pasadena residents.
-Pollution in this city is driven by many sources including: tailpipe emissions from cars, trucks, buses, and toxic chemicals emitted into the air by more than 30 manufacturing facilities including; petroleum refineries, chemical plants, wastewater treatment, fertilizers production, electric power generation, and the Houston Ship Channel.
-Other impactful contributors to pollution at ground level on the air we breathe are coating processes, dry cleaners, gas stations, and toxic idling
+Air pollution levels in Pasadena are likely to cause health risks for Pasadena residents.
+Pollution in this city is driven by many sources, including tailpipe emissions from cars, trucks, buses, and toxic chemicals emitted into the air by more than 30 manufacturing facilities, including petroleum refineries, chemical plants, wastewater treatment, fertilizer production, electric power generation, and various sources along the Houston Ship Channel.
+Other contributors of pollution at ground level of the air we breathe are coating processes, dry cleaners, gas stations, and toxic idling.

-Air Alliance Houston will be working with the Pasadena Community:
+Air Alliance Houston will be working with the Pasadena Community by:

-- Engaging Pasadena residents to learn more about their community through mapping workshops that will allow us to identify pollution hotspots
+- Engaging Pasadena residents to learn more about their community through mapping workshops that will allow us to identify pollution hotspots; and

-- Raise community awareness to build strong community advocates who can engage in long term-advocacy for air quality issues in North Pasadena
+- Raising community awareness to build strong community advocates who can engage in long term-advocacy for air quality issues in north Pasadena;

-- Encourage more Pasadena residents to understand of air pollution issues, so we can work on solutions and make lasting improvements for the community
+- Encouraging more Pasadena residents to understand air pollution issues so we can work on solutions and make lasting improvements for the community; and

-- Build partnerships with other organizations and non-profits with common interest in the community to strengthen the voice of the residents.
+- Building partnerships with other organizations and non-profits with a common interest in the community to strengthen the voice of its residents.

 - Inform other Pasadena residents about the Community Project